stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 The _test_ feature creates new resources and destroys them at the end of each test run.
 The state information about these temporary resources is only held in the memory of the system, and is not stored elsewhere.
 No existing state data is updated by a test.

-If you specify a _workspace_ then TF creates a new, separate state for this workspace, so that you can maintain and update a new copy of the resources for as long as you need it.
+If you specify a _workspace_ then TF makes an extra separate state for the root module, so that you can create and update another copy of the resources for as long as you need it, alongside the main copy.
 We often use workspaces to deploy separate copies of infrastructure for development and testing, with different copies from different branches of a project.
 The main set of state for a root module is always the `default` workspace.

 In every case, if you try to create multiple instances of the same infrastructure from the same root module with the same configuration then the operation will probably fail.
 TF will try to create new resources that use exactly the same attributes as the resources for the first copy.
 The provider will then receive requests from TF to create resources that have the same names as existing resources, and it is likely to handle the problem by refusing to create these new resources.